Enquiry Line Closure

-The Non-domestic Renewable Heat Incentive (RHI) Enquiry line will be closed on Friday 14 April and Monday 17 April and will reopen at 9am on Tuesday 18 April 2017.
-In the meantime you can send an email to RHI.enquiry@Ofgem.gov.uk and we will reply as soon as possible.
+The Non-domestic Renewable Heat Incentive Enquiry line will be closed from 5pm on Thursday 22 June as normal, and, due to staff training, will reopen at 9am on Monday 26 June 2017.
+During this time you can email RHI.enquiry@Ofgem.gov.uk and we will reply to you as soon as possible.

 As a participant of the Non-Domestic RHI, we can pay you for up to 20 years as long as you continue to meet all the scheme’s requirements.
 This page explains what you need to do to stay compliant.